-In accordance with Article 35(2) of the United Nations Charter, I have the honor on behalf of the acting government, to bring to the attention of the United Nations General Assembly, by its President, a Protest and Demand of the prolonged occupation of the Hawaiian Kingdom, being a non-Member State of the United Nations, attached herein together with a CD of PDF files of Annexes to the Protest and Demand and other pertinent documents.
-The Hawaiian Kingdom achieved the recognition of its independence as a sovereign State on November 28, 1843 by joint proclamation from Great Britain and France and by 1893, the Hawaiian Kingdom maintained over ninety legations and consulates throughout the world and has been a Member State of the Universal Postal Union since January 1, 1882.
+On August 10, 2012, I had the honor on behalf of the acting government, to bring to the attention of the United Nations General Assembly, by its President, in accordance with Article 35(2) of the Charter of the United Nations, a Protest and Demand of the prolonged occupation of the Hawaiian Kingdom, being a non-Member State of the United Nations.
+Ms. Hanifa Mezoui, Ph.D., a member of the President's cabinet acknowledged and received the Protest and Documents on a CD.
+It was brought to my attention that the Protest and Demand was forwarded to the President as well as the Chair of the Non-Aligned Movement after it met the procedural requirements under Article 35(2) of the Charter.

+My country achieved the recognition of its independence as a sovereign State on November 28, 1843 by joint proclamation from Great Britain and France and by 1893, the Hawaiian Kingdom maintained over ninety legations and consulates throughout the world and has been a Member State of the Universal Postal Union since January 1, 1882.
+Of particular interest to your Excellency, my country's former ambassador, His Excellency Curtis Iaukea, was received by King Milan in 1883 in Serbia and was conferred a commission and insignia of the Grand Cross of the Royal Order of Takovo, an order instituted in 1862 in commemoration of the first uprising of the Serbians against the Turks at Takovo.

-Unable to procure a treaty of cession from the Hawaiian Kingdom acquiring the Hawaiian Islands as required by international law, the United States Congress enacted a Joint Resolution To provide for annexing the Hawaiian Islands to the United States, which was signed into law by President McKinley on July 7, 1898 during the Spanish-American War as a war measure.
+Unable to procure a treaty of cession from the Hawaiian Kingdom acquiring the Hawaiian Islands as required by international law, the United States Congress enacted a Joint Resolution To provide for annexing the Hawaiian Islands to the United States, which was signed into law by President McKinley on July 7, 1898 during the Spanish-

+American War as a war measure.
 The Hawaiian Kingdom came under military occupation on August 12, 1898 at the height of the Spanish-American War, and the occupation was justified by the United States as a military necessity in order to reinforce and supply the troops that have been occupying the Spanish colonies of Guam and the Philippines since May 1, 1898.
 Following the close of the Spanish-American War by the 1898 Treaty of Paris, U.S. troops remained in the Hawaiian Islands and continued its illegal occupation to date in violation of the 1893 Lili'uokalani assignment and Agreement restoration, being international compacts established through exchange of notes, the 1907 Hague Convention, IV, and the 1949 Geneva Convention, IV.

-Furthering the illegal occupation, United States President McKinley signed into United States law An Act To provide a government for the Territory of Hawai'i on April 30, 1900; and on March 18, 1959, United States President Eisenhower signed into United States law An Act To provide for the admission of the State of Hawai'i into the Union.
-These laws, which include the 1898 joint resolution of annexation, have no extraterritorial effect and stand in direct violation of international law and the 1893 Lili'uokalani assignment and Agreement restoration.
-Actions taken against the Hawaiian
+Usurping Hawaiian sovereignty, United States President McKinley signed into United States law An Act To provide a government for the Territory of Hawai'i on April 30, 1900; and on March 18, 1959, United States President Eisenhower signed into United States law An Act To provide for the admission of the State of Hawai'i into the Union.
+The State of Hawai'i government, established by an Act of Congress, is a usurpation of sovereignty during occupation and therefore not only illegal but also is a war crime.